BMO Stadium

-BMO Stadium (formerly Banc of California Stadium) is a soccer-specific stadium in the Exposition Park neighborhood of Los Angeles, California, United States.
+BMO Stadium is a soccer-specific stadium in the Exposition Park neighborhood of Los Angeles, California, United States.
 It is the home of Major League Soccer's Los Angeles FC and the National Women's Soccer League's Angel City FC.
 Opened on April 18, 2018, it was the first open-air stadium built in the city of Los Angeles since Dodger Stadium in 1962.

 Constructed on the site of the former Los Angeles Memorial Sports Arena, it is located next to the Los Angeles Memorial Coliseum and just south of the main campus of the University of Southern California.
 Los Angeles FC subleases the site from the university which has a master lease with the LA Memorial Coliseum Commission for operating and managing the Coliseum and stadium properties.

 Los Angeles FC signed a 15-year, $100 million naming rights deal with Banc of California in 2016 for the stadium.
 The deal was terminated in 2020, with the club announcing an eventual renaming in the coming years.
-In 2023, Bank of Montreal (BMO) was announced as the new stadium sponsor.
+In 2023, BMO Bank, a subsidiary of Canadian banking company Bank of Montreal (BMO), was announced as the new stadium sponsor.

+In North American competitions, the stadium is known as Los Angeles Stadium due to advertising rules.